Poorvaa24/Cloud_storage_filesysytem/README.md

 # mydropbox-fun
 mydropbox.fun is a full stack web application.
-It allows user to sotre files using cloud infrastructure.
+It allows user to store files using cloud infrastructure.

 Project Introduction
 Mydropbox application is the integrated solution for users to allow secure file access and